joseph-murray-az/joseph-murray-az.github.io/README.md

-# About this site

-This site was created using Jekyll, hosted on GitHub Pages, and using GitHub actions.
-I chose these technologies because the engineering teams I am currently working with are creating web products using Ruby on Rails, Git, GitHub, and related products and services.

-The creation of this project is helping me to become more versed in the technology and terms used in the office.
-It was a bit more work to learn and setup but, now that I am over the hump, I am finding it easy to update, and to troubleshoot when needed.
+# A professional website

+This is a professional website that consists of a home page, and about page, and a blog.
+The focus of the blog is random thoughts on product management.

+This project repository contains the markdown that is transformed to create the website by Jekyll, using the Cayman theme, hosted on GitHub pages.

+The site configuration is contained in the _config.yml and the builds are run using GitHub actions.

+The following is the structure of the repository:

+* _includes - disclaimer and analytics
+* _layouts - overrides for the pages in the Cayman project
+* _posts - markdown pages that makeup the blog
+* app - code samples (illustrations only)
+* assets - overrides for the style sheets in the Cayman project

+### Credits

+I learned how to create this site by watching the LinkedIn videos from Ray Villalobos, for more information and links to videos, see: https://www.linkedin.com/in/planetoftheweb/.

-Thank you to those who created this foundation for people like me to use.
+Thank you to Ray and to those who created this foundation for people like me to use.